Socialization: Primary socialization

+Primary socialization occurs when a child learns the attitudes, values, and actions appropriate to individuals as members of a particular culture.
 Primary socialization for a child is very important because it sets the groundwork for all future socialization.
-Primary Socialization occurs when a child learns the attitudes, values, and actions appropriate to individuals as members of a particular culture.
-It is mainly influenced by the immediate family and friends.
-For example, if a child saw his/her mother expressing a discriminatory opinion about a minority, or majority group, then that child may think this behavior is acceptable and could continue to have this opinion about minority/majority groups.
+It is mainly influenced by immediate family and friends.
+For example, if a child's mother expresses a discriminatory opinion about a minority or majority group, then that child may think this behavior is acceptable and could continue to have this opinion about that minority or majority group.

 Secondary socialization

 Secondary socialization refers to the process of learning what is the appropriate behavior as a member of a smaller group within the larger society.
-Basically, it is the behavioral patterns reinforced by socializing agents of society.
+Basically, it involves the behavioral patterns reinforced by socializing agents of society.
 Secondary socialization takes place outside the home.
 It is where children and adults learn how to act in a way that is appropriate for the situations they are in.
 Schools require very different behavior from the home, and children must act according to new rules.
 New teachers have to act in a way that is different from pupils and learn the new rules from people around them.
 Secondary socialization is usually associated with teenagers and adults and involves smaller changes than those occurring in primary socialization.
-Such examples of secondary socialization are entering a new profession or relocating to a new environment or society.
+Examples of secondary socialization may include entering a new profession or relocating to a new environment or society.

 Anticipatory socialization

 Anticipatory socialization refers to the processes of socialization in which a person "rehearses" for future positions, occupations, and social relationships.
 For example, a couple might move in together before getting married in order to try out, or anticipate, what living together will be like.
-Research by Kenneth J. Levine and Cynthia A. Hoffner suggests that parents are the main source of anticipatory socialization in regards to jobs and careers.
+Research by Kenneth J. Levine and Cynthia A. Hoffner identifies parents as the main source of anticipatory socialization in regard to jobs and careers.